Sports News | Indian Women's Hockey Team Aims to Return to Winning Ways as It Gears Up to Face Spain in FIH Pro League 2024-25 | LatestLY

-Bhubaneswar (Odisha) [India], February 17 (ANI): The Indian Women's Hockey Team is eager to get back to winning ways as they prepare to face Spain in their next set of matches on 18th and 19th February at the Kalinga Hockey Stadium here, as per the Hockey India press release.
+Bhubaneswar (Odisha) [India], February 18 (ANI): The Indian Women's Hockey Team is eager to get back to winning ways as they prepare to face Spain in their next set of matches on February 18-19 at the Kalinga Hockey Stadium, according to a release from Hockey India.

 After a promising start with a thrilling 3-2 victory over England in their opener, the Salima Tete-led side narrowly missed out on a bonus point in their second game, losing 2-1 in a dramatic shootout after the match ended 2-2 in regulation time.
 Despite showing resilience, India currently sits in eighth place in the standings with four points from two games and will be looking to climb higher in the points table as they face a confident Spanish side.

-India's performance against England offered glimpses of its potential, particularly in penalty corner conversions.
-In their opening match, they scored twice from three attempts.
+India's performance against England offered glimpses of their potential, particularly in penalty corner conversions, where they scored twice from three attempts in their opening match.
 However, they failed to replicate that success in the second game, going 0 for 3 in penalty corners.

 Spain, on the other hand, arrives on the back of two consecutive victories against Germany in the India leg of the FIH Pro League.
 They secured back-to-back 2-1 wins over the Germans, boosting their confidence ahead of their encounters with India.